-Lieutenant Governor Gooch served under the Earl of Orkney (George Hamilton) and then under the Earl of Albermarle (William Anne Keppel).
-The Earl of Albermarle was honored by having a county named after him in 1744.
+Lieutenant Governor Gooch served under the Earl of Orkney (George Hamilton) and then under the Earl of Albemarle (William Anne Keppel).
+The Earl of Albemarle was honored by having a county named after him in 1744.

 in 1755, Peter Jefferson and Joshua Fry showed their homes - but not the community at Charlottesville - on their map of Virginia

 Source: Library of Congress, A map of the most inhabited part of Virginia containing the whole province of Maryland with part of Pensilvania, New Jersey and North Carolina (by Joshua Fry and Peter Jefferson, 1755)

 1. "Journal of Du Roi the Elder," German American Annals, German American Historical Society, Volume IX, Numbers 3 and 4 (1911), pp.210-211,

 https://books.google.com/books?id=frEVAAAAYAAJ (last checked June 5, 2018)

 2. Thomas Anburey, Travels Through the Interior Parts of America: In a Series of Letters, Volume 2, 1789, pp.322, https://books.google.com/books?id=ymwFAAAAQAAJ (last checked June 10, 2019)